bornoflightning/regexGist/gist-template.md

 <code>/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/</code>

 our example here uses brackets to create an array requesting all alphabetical characters from a to z and all numerals from 0 to 9 in between the brackets [a-z0-9_\.-].
+After that, it looks for a @ after the alphanumericals to ensure it falls under the guidelines of an email.

 ### Character Classes